A Quick Guide to Sharing Your Wedding With Friends and Family

 - Visit Your Guests in Person Post Wedding: After your ceremony, consider driving around and visit friends and family at a safe distance!
 Just because you can’t include them all in person does not mean you can’t see them in person.
 It just can’t all be at once.
 Bonus – Bring your photographer along to capture socially-distanced group shots!

 - Make It Personal, Make It You: No matter what you do, make it personal, and have fun with it.
 These are unprecedented times and Zoom Weddings are brand new.
 There is space for new traditions, fresh ideas, and out of the box thinking.
 My best advice: Go for it.

 Zoom Wedding Packages:

-I offer 3 packages for Zoom weddings starting at $1200.
-Each package includes at least 2 hours of coverage – enough time to capture the wedding and some sweet portraits afterward.
+I offer 3 packages for Zoom weddings starting at $2000.
+Each package includes at least 3 hours of coverage – enough time to capture the wedding and some sweet portraits afterward.
 Message me for more details!
-(Travel within 8 hours drive from Rochester, NY is doable for me!)

 I hope this quick guide was helpful for you as you think about and plan your Zoom Wedding!
 Message me for more ideas and information!
 Keep pivoting and stay safe!